Warranty & Support

 Caring for your lawn may seem like a simple task – at first.
-You keep it watered, fertilized and then watch as the lush, green grass starts to fill in.
-Once it gets too long, you mow it, but you may find some persistent and pesky weeds pop up in areas that a lawnmower simply cannot reach.
-Adding a gas-powered weed whacker to your arsenal soon helps you tame the wilderness that is your yard.
+You keep it watered and fertilized and then watch as the lush, green grass starts to fill in.
+Once it gets too long, you mow it, but you may find that some persistent and pesky weeds pop up in areas that a lawnmower simply cannot reach.
+Adding a gas-powered weed whacker to your arsenal can help you tame the wilderness that is your yard.

 The gas-powered models featured in our review are ideal because there are no cords to trip you up.
-Our weed trimmer reviews are focused on tools with two-stroke engines.
-This type of engine has some advantages over the four-stroke engine models.
+Our weed trimmer reviews focus on tools with two-stroke engines.
+Weed whackers with this type of engine have some advantages over those with four-stroke engines.
 First, they are more powerful than electric models.
-Second, they are easier to handle because they are lightweight and, third, they are more affordable.
+Second, they are easier to handle because they are lightweight, and third, they are more affordable.

-When you purchase the best weed eaters, you're also buying a guarantee, though limited.
+When you purchase a weed eater, you're also buying a guarantee, though it’s limited.
 The best trimmers include at least a two-year warranty that covers parts and labor should anything go wrong.

-There are several brands of string trimmers similar to those on our lineup; however, these were omitted for a variety of reasons, such as engine power and price.
-To offer you a list of the best weed whackers under $200, we omitted Honda and Tanaka.
-Each trimmer we tested for our Top 10 list is gas-powered, so all of them are suitable for small and big yards alike.
-We only included two-cycle engines for a fair comparison.
+There are several brands of string trimmers similar to those on our lineup; however, we omitted them for a variety of reasons, including engine power and price.
+For example, to offer you a list of the best weed whackers under $200, we omitted models by Honda and Tanaka.
+Each trimmer we tested for our top 10 list is gas-powered, so they are all suitable for small and big yards alike.
+We only included models with two-cycle engines to create a fair comparison.

-If you have a smaller yard or you don't do yard work weekly, an electric string trimmer can be a good fit for you.
-And if you want to fill up your tool shed, be sure to also check out the top 10 gas lawn mowers here as well as these eco-friendly electric lawn mowers.
+If you have a smaller yard or you don't do yard work weekly, an electric string trimmer may be a good fit for you.
+And if you want to fill your tool shed, be sure to also check out our reviews for the top 10 gas lawn mowers as well as these eco-friendly electric lawn mowers.

 Weed Whackers: What We Tested, What We Found

-For design, we measured the decibel levels of each trimmer running at full throttle so you know if certain precautions, such as hearing protection, are needed when using these tools.
-We measured the shaft length, the cutting path and the weight.
-To make sure we catered to all body types, we enlisted the help of several testers of varying height, weight and strength to determine how balanced and heavy each weed whacker feels.
-Exposure to vibrations for a long period of time can be potentially damaging, so we also asked the testers to rate the level of vibrations they experienced while using the weed whackers.
+For design, we measured how much noise each trimmer produced while running at full throttle so you know if certain precautions, such as hearing protection, are needed when using it.
+We also measured the shaft length, the cutting path and the weight.
+To make sure we catered to users of all body types, we enlisted the help of several testers of varying height, weight and strength to determine how balanced and heavy each weed whacker feels.
+Exposure to vibrations for long periods of time can be potentially damaging, so we also asked the testers to rate the level of vibration they experienced while using the weed whackers.

-After several of these tests, we were able to determine which tool works best for tall, strong users; which trimmer was the most comfortable to use that didn't leave us feeling shaky; and which tool would be best for those of smaller stature with smaller hands.
-Our tests also revealed the tools that aren't able to eradicate thicker weeds but might work well for your yard if you don't require a more powerful engine.
+After several of these tests, we were able to determine which tool works best for tall, strong users; which trimmer was the most comfortable to use and didn't leave us feeling shaky; and which tool is best for those of smaller stature with smaller hands.
+Our tests also revealed which models struggle to eradicate thicker weeds but might work well for your yard if it doesn't require a powerful engine to cut through dense brush.

-String Features: How Easy Is It to Replace the String, and How Long Does It Last?
+String Features: How Easy Is It to Replace the String & How Long Does It Last?

 You'll want to pay attention to the amount of string the case holds.
-The more feet of string you have, the longer the weed whacker will last before you need to purchase replacement string, which can be expensive.
-A case with a short amount of string could end up costing more in the long run.
+The more feet of string you have, the longer the weed whacker can go before you need to purchase replacement string, which can be expensive.
+A case that holds a short length of string could end up costing more in the long run.

-Warranty & Support: What Guarantees and Support Do Manufacturers Provide?
+Warranty & Support: What Guarantees & Support Do Manufacturers Provide?

 It's important to know how long your weed whacker is covered by a warranty.
 Also, you should be able to download a manual from the manufacturer's website in the event you lose the physical one.

-Support is necessary if you have any questions about the warranty, and customer service representatives can help walk you through the operation of your weed whacker and suggest a nearby service center if you need your trimmer repaired.
+Support is necessary if you have any questions about the warranty, and customer service representatives can help walk you through the operation of your weed whacker.
+They can also suggest a nearby service center if you need your trimmer repaired.

-You can find many more features on our product comparison chart for you so you can choose the weed whacker that is right for your needs.
+You can find many more available features on our product comparison chart, which can help you choose the weed whacker that is right for your needs.